-Genes (say: jeenz), that's what they're talking about.
-Genes play an important role in determining physical traits — how we look —and lots of other stuff about us.
+Genes (say: jeenz) play an important role in determining physical traits — how we look —and lots of other stuff about us.
 They carry information that makes you who you are and what you look like: curly or straight hair, long or short legs, even how you might smile or laugh.
 Many of these things are passed from one generation to the next in a family by genes.

 What Is a Gene?

 Genes carry the information that determines your traits (say: trates), which are features or characteristics that are passed on to you — or inherited — from your parents.
 Each cell in the human body contains about 25,000 to 35,000 genes.

 For example, if both of your parents have green eyes, you might inherit the trait for green eyes from them.
 Or if your mom has freckles, you might have freckles too because you inherited the trait for freckles.
 Genes aren't just found in humans — all animals and plants have genes, too.